Pancake Sorting Algorithm

 };

-With the detailed explanation above, this code should be quite clear now.
+With the explanation above, the code should be clear.

-The time complexity of the algorithm is easy to calculate.
-Since the number of recursive calls is n
+The time complexity is easy to calculate.
+There are n

-and each recursive call involves a for loop, the time complexity is O(n).
-Therefore, the overall complexity is O(n^2).
+recursive calls, and each call has a for loop of O(n), so total time complexity is O(n^2).

-Finally, let's ponder a question: Following our approach, the length of the operation sequence should be 2(n - 1)
+Finally, let's think about a question: In this solution, the length of the flip sequence is 2(n - 1)

 .